The iUniversity

 Those Forbidden Perfect Fiths

 “Once, while out walking with him, I mentioned two perfect fifths, which stand out by their beauty of sound in one of his earlier violin quartets, in C minor.
 [These were forbidden by music theoreticians] ….’Well, and who has forbidden them?’ he said.
 Since I did not know how I was to take his question, he repeated it several times until, much astonished, I replied ‘It is one of the fundamental rules.’
-Again he repeated his question, whereupon I said: ‘Marburg, Kirnberger, Fuchs, etc., etc,. all the theoreticians!’
+Again, he repeated his question, whereupon I said: ‘Marburg, Kirnberger, Fuchs, etc., etc…. all of the theoreticians!’
 ‘And so I allow them!” was his answer.'”

 Beethoven’s Temper